honeyedoasis/WeverseArchive/README.md

 # Weverse Archiver

+**This is for learning / reference.
+I recommend checking out: https://github.com/woogie0923/archiverse**

 A simple tool to archive posts, media, and metadata from Weverse communities.

 Currently it mainly archives json data.
 Limitations on downloading videos in posts.